Frank Clarke (judge): Legal career

-He was called to the Bar in 1973 and to the Inner Bar in 1985.
-He had a practice in commercial, constitutional and family law.
+He was called to the Bar in 1973 and the Inner Bar in 1985.
+He practised commercial, constitutional and family law.
 Two years after commencing practice he appeared as junior counsel for the applicant in State (Healy) v Donoghue before the Supreme Court, which established a constitutional right to legal aid in criminal cases.

 Clarke represented Michael McGimpsey and his brother Christopher in a challenge against the constitutionality of the Anglo-Irish Agreement, which was ultimately unsuccessful in the Supreme Court in 1988.

 He appeared for the plaintiff with Michael McDowell and Gerard Hogan in Cox v Ireland in 1990, where the Supreme Court first introduced proportionality into Irish constitutional law and discovered the right to earn a livelihood.
 He represented Seán Ardagh and the Oireachtas Subcommittee formed after the death of John Carthy in a constitutional case which limited the powers of investigation of the Oireachtas, which led to the unsuccessful Thirtieth Amendment of the Constitution.
 In an action taken by tobacco companies to challenge the legality of bans on tobacco advertising, he appeared for the State.

-Clarke was twice appointed by the Supreme Court for the purpose of Article 26 references.
+Clarke was twice appointed by the Supreme Court for Article 26 references.
 He argued on behalf of the Law Society of Ireland in a referral regarding the Adoption (No. 2) Bill 1987.
 He was appointed by the Supreme Court to appear to argue on behalf of the rights of the mother in In re Article 26 and the Regulation of Information (Services outside the State for Termination of Pregnancies) Bill 1995.
 In 1994, President Mary Robinson requested him to provide her with legal advice on the presidential prerogative to refuse to dissolve Dáil Éireann.